 See how many students have done at least one revision, and gain insight into whether writers are making changes based on the reviews they received.

-Smiley Icon: This percent shows how many students have successfully addressed comments left by peer reviewers.
+Smiley Icon: This percentage shows how many students have successfully addressed comments left by peer reviewers.

-- When a student peer reviews, they should leave comments to help the writer understand how they can improve their writing.
+When a student completes a peer review, they should leave comments to help the writer understand how they can improve their writing.
 Writers select which comments they'd like to address in their revision.
 When the revised writing is submitted, the next review can see which comments the writer focused on and click a smiley face to indicate that the comment was successfully addressed.

-Revision Spotlights let you see student submission as well as the comments and scores made by reviewers.
+Revision Spotlights let you see student submissions as well as the comments and scores made by reviewers.

 1. Click 'Revision Spotlights' to see details.

-2. Click 'Grade' to begin grading the submissions that you haven’t graded yet, or click 'View' by a student's name to see their Revision Spotlight.
+2. Click a student's name to see their Revision Spotlight.

-Note: Writers will not see the feedback you gave reviewers, and reviewers will not see the feedback you gave the writer.
-However, all peer reviewers will see the same feedback.
-This is a good place to see what concepts reviewers are not understanding and give quick feedback that might help steer them in the right direction.
+❗ Note: Writers will not see the feedback you gave reviewers, and reviewers will not see the feedback you gave the writer.